** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 COS(RADIANS(60))

-- the result is 0.5
+The result is 0.5

 TAN(0.785)